snehal4it/localstack-serverless-demo/README.md

 This demo showcases:

 - How to configure AWS Lambda using Spring cloud functions and do the local development using localstack
-- How to define AWS clients that use LocalStack instead of real AWS
+- How to define AWS clients that use LocalStack for local development using endpoint override so that same code works for real AWS account also
 - How to configure Terraform (Infrastructure as code) such that same setup can be used for provisioning resources locally with localstack as well as in real AWS environment.
 - How to write end-to-end test which can run locally against localstack as well as in AWS environment.